Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Floodplain Management

-• Regulating floodplain activities;
+• Regulating floodplain uses and development;

 • Adopting floodplain policies;